wireapp/wire-server-deploy/offline/instrument_monitoring.md

 cat values/ingress-nginx-controller/values.yaml
 ```

-If not then add the following block to the end of the file within `ingress-nginx.controller:` field
+If the metrics block is not in the values file then add the following block to the end of the file within `ingress-nginx.controller:` field

 ```yaml
 ingress-nginx: